divaricatum/cl-faq/README.md

 <span id="expresslicense"></span>
 ### \[Express\] Does the Express Edition expire?

-As of version 8.2, we install a license file along with all the other files for the release.
+Yes, we install a license file along with all the other files for the release.
 This built-in license file will typically last 2 years.
 Should a new version of the Express not come out before this expiration, we will post a new license file [here](https://franz.com/products/express/).